akuczala/random-networks/README.md

 The data folder contains precomputed eigenvalues for various matrix distributions.
 These are used to approximate eigenvalue densities for comparison with theory.

 ## Information in recurrent networks
 fisherlib.py computes the Fisher information (signal-to-noise ratio) of coupled random recurrent networks.
 An example notebook is included.
+See [here](https://www.proquest.com/openview/0c47ae4baff7f9571fc099cd664043a5/1.pdf) for details.

 ## Stochastic network dynamics
 Dynamics.jl simulates random symmetric recurrent networks using the [DifferentialEquations](https://github.com/JuliaDiffEq/DifferentialEquations.jl) package.
 It also provides functions that uniformly sample from the [Gaussian orthogonal ensemble](https://en.wikipedia.org/wiki/Random_matrix#Gaussian_ensembles).
 An example notebook is included.
+Again see [here](https://www.proquest.com/openview/0c47ae4baff7f9571fc099cd664043a5/1.pdf) for details.